 For those vehicles that are equipped with a device limiting vehicle speed to 90 km/h, high-speed windows are characterized by average vehicle speeds vj greater than or equal to 70 km/h and lower than 90 km/h."

-[Annex 8, title of Figure A8/5, amend to read:
+Annex 8, title of Figure A8/5, amend to read:

-"Vehicle CO2 characteristic curve: low, medium and high speed definitions (Illustrated for ICE and NOVC-HEV) except those vehicles that are equipped with a device limiting vehicle speed to 90 km/h"]
+"Vehicle CO2 characteristic curve: low, medium and high speed definitions (Illustrated for ICE and NOVC-HEV) except those vehicles that are equipped with a device limiting vehicle speed to 90 km/h"

-[Annex 8, title of Figure A8/6, amend to read:
+Annex 8, title of Figure A8/6, amend to read:

-"Vehicle CO2 characteristic curve: low, medium and high speed definitions (Illustrated for OVC-HEV) except those vehicles that are equipped with a device limiting vehicle speed to 90 km/h"]
+"Vehicle CO2 characteristic curve: low, medium and high speed definitions (Illustrated for OVC-HEV) except those vehicles that are equipped with a device limiting vehicle speed to 90 km/h"

-[Annex 9, paragraph 3.1.3.1., amend to read:
+Annex 9, paragraph 3.1.3.1., amend to read:

 "3.1.3.1.
 Binning of the results (for analysis with 4-phase WLTP)